pedrxhenrique/pedrxhenrique/README.md

 Backend developer based in São Luís, Maranhão, Brazil.
 Pursuing a degree in Science and Technology at UFMA, focusing on Computer Engineering.
-Experienced with C#, .Net, PostgreSQL, MySQL, Docker, and REST APIs.
+Experienced with Java, SpringBoot, PostgreSQL, MySQL, Docker.

 ---